aiman-al-masoud/deixiscript/semantics.md

 Based on a mapping between verbs and methods, and between nouns and objects.
+TDLR: verbs are method wrappers and nouns are object wrappers.

 the first array concatenates with the second array